irfanf16/development_custimoo_builder_v2/docs/ICONS.md

 ### Adding new Streamline icons

-1. Save the SVG into the correct folder (`flex-line` or `flex-duo`).
+1. Save the SVG into the correct folder (`src/icons/streamline/flex-line/` or `src/icons/streamline/flex-duo/`).
-2. Component name is derived from the file name.
-Keep the `--Streamline-Flex.svg` suffix as shipped.
-3. Restart the dev server if the new component isn’t recognized immediately.
+2. Ensure the file name does not contain the `--Streamline-Flex` suffix.
+If your source SVG includes it, remove it and keep the `.svg` extension, e.g. `Paint-Palette--Streamline-Flex.svg` → `Paint-Palette.svg`.
+3. The component will be available as `i-flex-line-{kebab-file-name}` or `i-flex-duo-{kebab-file-name}` respectively.
+Example: `Paint-Palette.svg` → `<i-flex-line-paint-palette />`.
+4. If a new Duo icon is added and must always be included, import it in `src/icons/flex-duo-categories.ts` to keep it from being tree‑shaken.

 ### Troubleshooting